kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

     $MobTimer.stop()
 ```

-Now connect the `timeout()` signal of each of the Timer nodes.  `StartTimer` will start the other two timers.  `ScoreTimer` will just increment the score by 1.
+Now connect the `timeout()` signal of each of the Timer nodes.  `StartTimer` will start the other two timers.  `ScoreTimer` will increment the score by 1.

 ```
 func _on_StartTimer_timeout():